 Yangtze Steam Navigation Company Ltd (1879-81)

 Indo-China Steam Navigation Company Ltd (1881-1976)

-Click the PDF at right for a full illustrated fleet list of the Jardine, Matheson & Co. powered ships (initially published in 1973).
+Click the white PDF at right for our full illustrated fleet list of the Jardine, Matheson & Co. powered ships (initially published in 1973).
 The red PDF is a dissertation (no illustrations) "SAILING THE CHINA SEAS: THE INDO-CHINA STEAM NAVIGATION COMPANY 1881 – c1939" by Captain Peter Ballantyne.
 Kindly provided with his permission, it outlines the history of the company and provides much useful information.

 A company whose ships and wharves were subsumed by the Indo-China Steam Navigation Co was the German-managed Trautmann & Co (1863) for which the fleet list is included in the Shanghai section.

 Indo China S N Co river steamer KUNG WO (photo attribution US Naval History Heritage Command 77128).